 The guidelines have the following objectives:

-- Help actors in a system to either prevent the shift of the system to a regime that would be undesirable to them, or trigger and facilitate the transition of the system to a preferable regime, considering changes in underlying context conditions.
-In both cases the proximity to a tipping point may trigger a regime shift after which the system may collapse.
+- Help actors in a system to either prevent the shift of the system within which the organisation operates to an undesirable regime, or trigger and facilitate the transition of the respective system to a preferable regime, considering changes in underlying context conditions or proximity to a tipping point that may trigger a regime shift.

-The guidelines comprise six interlinked steps to:
+The guidelines comprise seven interlinked steps to:

-- Decide, test and implement strategies
+- Step 6 Decide, test and implement strategies.

-- Monitor, learn from, review and adapt
+- Step 7 Monitor, learn from, review and adapt.

-- Let the system self-organise and self-control
+- Support and strengthen the ability of a system to self-organise and self-control

-- Prepare for disruptions, accidents and crises.
+- Prepare for disruptions, accidents and crises

 These strategies can be combined or implemented successively if proximity to a regime shift seems to increase.

 There must be iteration between the steps, orchestrated by a facilitator.
 At all stages, communication, openness and transparency are key to ensure smooth proceedings.
 Collaboration, learning together and experimentation are essential for improving an organisation’s capacity to deal with systemic risks.
 This can be organised by a ‘navigator’, who also has the task of organising some form of ownership for systemic risks.

 - IRGC Guidelines for the Governance of Systemic Risks, 2018